davidegat/AIRCBot/README.md

 # AIRCBot: AI-powered IRC Bot with LLM Integration

-AIRCBot is a Python-based IRC bot that interacts with locally or remotely hosted language models to provide conversational AI capabilities.
+AIRCBot is a Python-based IRC bot that interacts with a local language models to provide conversational AI capabilities.
 The bot is capable of joining an IRC channel, responding to direct messages, fetching the latest news, and managing authenticated user interactions.
-This document outlines how to install, configure, and use AIRCBot effectively with LMStudio locally.
+This document outlines how to install, configure, and use AIRCBot effectively with LMStudio locally, but can be modified to use external APIs too.

 ---